markxp/ncku-math-web/README.md

 It uses a reliable frontend framework, [Angular](https://angular.io/), and [Angular Material UI & CDK](https://material.angular.io/) to provide the frontend routing and data serving.

+This project does not contain a datastore layer.
+It's a client-side app.
+Check Firebase Firestore, or implement a set APIs to gain data persistency.

 To the next stage, one can integrate Firebase firestore or abstract the data layer by implementing angular services.

 The route is configured with the prefix `/u/`, which leaves a room for backend API routing, such as `/b/seminars/list`, which is not scoped here.
 One can configure it through angular.json file, the index.html should not be changed.